r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Save the customer (payer) data

 To create payment transactions you need to transmit the customer (payer) of the customer first.
+It is also possible to skip this step and to transmit the hole data on creating the payment transaction.
+But we recommend to do this separately.

 From the response you need to save the field "id" (f.e.
 PCU_3RGVMQ5GR2MG4KUZ875XUNP5YQYVAA).